zakodium/workflows/README.md

     This requires to pass the `codecov-token` secret for private repos.
   * Default: `true` for public repos and `false` for private repos.

+#### Secrets

+* **codecov-token**
+  A token for code coverage uploads.
+  Necessary for private repos and public repos if the organization hasn't enabled [tokenless uploads](https://docs.codecov.com/docs/codecov-tokens#uploading-without-a-token).
+* **env**
+  Environment variables necessary to run the tests.
+  Must be passed with the `KEY=value` format (one per line).
+  Values will be automatically treated as secrets and redacted from the logs.

 Example usage for a TypeScript project:

 ```yml